- Jazz Age Manners

 This does however, highlight how our views and assumptions have changed.
 We live today in a world that jumps to a sexually based inference as something of a default.
 While the people of the Jazz Age were far from innocent, there was a certain innocence in their tendency to not assume a sexual element when people danced with each other.

 This applies equally to opposite and same gender dancing.
 The dance holds of the Jazz Age were very close.
 They were body-to-body, and the open frame stance of today was completely out of fashion.
 In this hold, which we today generally see only in "Blues" dancing, Argentine Tango and High School slow dances, men and women routinely danced with multiple partners: spouses, lovers, friends and strangers - and seemed to take in stride a level of physical intimacy that many people today find a bit uncomfortable.
+Further, the social mores of the time held that it was tedious and unsociable for couples to dance exclusively with one another, so it was generally accepted that this intimate hold would be practiced rather promiscuously within one's social circle.

 This isn't to say that all Jazz Age dancing was innocent and chaste.
 There was an unambiguous sexual element in some of the dancing of the time, but the people of the time were clearly attuned to nuance and context, and did not automatically see things like dancing close or same-sex dancing in a simple black-and-white way.